aamcmurray/python-projects/README.md

 Uses a recursive procedure to draw a Julia set, given a range, for instance x+iy with y from -2 to 2, it will generate multiple images and collect them in a .gif format.

-# KNN.py

-A K nearest neighbours routine from python for data science.

 # MandelbrotSetImager.py

 Uses a recursive procedure to generate images of the mandelbrot set.